RMSpratt/RMSpratt/README.md

 I am currently working for Supersocial Inc. as a QA tester.
 In my spare time, I am often researching and experimenting with new technologies.
 I have a strong interest in researching and working on AI techniques for games, particularly related to optimization and character design.

-* 🌍  I'm based in London, ON
+* 🌍  I'm based in Ontario, Canada
 * ✉️  You can contact me at [reedspratt8@gmail.com](mailto:reedspratt8@gmail.com)

 ### Skills